 - Saint Ignatius, with an annual average salary of $88,025 and

-As important as location is in determining the annual returns of professionals in this field, it is not the only important factor.
+While location is important in determining professionals’ annual returns in this field, it is not the only factor.
 Factors such as experience level, professional credentials, and work environment are just as important, if not more so.

-Without focusing on any one of these factors, aircraft mechanics in Montana can be divided into three broad categories.
-The lowest-paid is in the first category, with an annual average return of around $56,011.
+Without focusing on any one factor, aircraft mechanics in Montana can be grouped into three broad categories.
+The lowest-paid are in the first category, with an average annual return of approximately $56,011.

 In the second category, the average annual salary is around $75,373.
-In contrast, the top 10% in the last category earn an annual average salary of around $101,428 or more.
+In contrast, the top 10% in the last category earn an average annual salary of at least $101,428.